 - Cut it off – this is for the things that you can live without.

 - Substitution- instead of cable, use antenna or replace it with Netflix or Hulu, make your own coffee instead of buying it every morning

 - Negotiate your bills – I did this with our internet bill.
 When our loyalty discount has ended I called them that am willing to stay with them our bill will be the same as it was.

 When I became serious about getting my finances in order because I wanted to pay off debt and save, I started to make research on how can I lower our bills.
 Like cutting off our cable and just retaining the internet.
 Do you know that cellphone plans don’t have to be too expensive?
 Yes, for the past few years I have been paying minimum $50 every month.
-Now, I am only paying $15 or less.
+Now, I am only paying $16.21 every month.
+I researched which cellphone company can offer me the best price that will meet my basic needs.
 I bet there’s a lot of options when it comes to making adjustments with your expenses.
 I also found out that we spend too much on food.
 We found ways on how to save by meal planning and buying only what we really need.

 If you have leftovers what you should do?

 Think and decide what do you want to do with it.
 When I was not yet serious about my finances, I would go to the mall and buy myself something nice because of the mentality “ I deserve it.”
 And this left me with nothing in my bank.
 But it’s different now.
 I wanted to pay my debt faster and save for the future.
 That’s why I decided to create funds so I know where to put the rest of my pennies.